Windansea Beach

-Windansea Beach is a stretch of coastline located in La Jolla, a community of San Diego, California.
+Windansea Beach is a stretch of coastline in the La Jolla community of San Diego, California.
 The neighborhood adjacent to the beach is named Windansea after the beach.
 It is named after the 1909 oceanfront Strand Hotel that was renamed "Windansea" Hotel in 1919 after the owner Arthur Snell ran a "naming contest".
 The Windansea Hotel which was located on Neptune Avenue between Playa del Sur and Playa del Norte burned down in 1943.
 Geographically, it is defined by the beachfront extending north of Palomar Avenue and south of Westbourne Street.

 Surf breaks

 The main peak at Windansea is a reef break with surf that breaks at the shoreline.
 During the winter months, Windansea can have six-to-eight foot surf.
 Other breaks in the vicinity of Windansea include Middles, Turtles, Simmons (named after Bob Simmons who died at that break in 1954) and Big Rock.

+Waves at Windansea break "harder and faster" than at nearby beaches like La Jolla Shores.
+The presence of surf beginners in the water may disturb the stricter surfing etiquette observed in more treacherous terrains.